rmariano/itarch/posts/descriptors-decorators.rst

 .. description:
 .. type: text

-Descriptors are an amazing tool to have in our toolbox, and they come in handy on many opportunities.
+Descriptors are an amazing tool to have in our toolbox, as they come in handy in many opportunities.

 Probably the best thing about descriptors, is that they can improve other solutions.
 Let's see how we can write better decorators, by using descriptors.